BorjeBits/prompt-paradigm-project/README.md

 8. **Finalize the Best Model, Temperature, and Base Prompt**: Conclude the process by selecting the best combination of model, temperature, and base prompt that suits your use case.

-9. **Evaluate the Need for Advanced Prompting Techniques**: In the final step, assess whether advanced prompting techniques (e.g., few-shot examples, system prompt variation, chain of thought) are necessary to enhance the AI checker's performance based on the latest model updates and testing results.
+9. **Evaluate the Need for Advanced Prompting Techniques**: In the final step, assess whether advanced prompting techniques (e.g., few-shot examples, system prompt variation, chain of thought) are necessary to enhance the model's performance based on the latest model updates and testing results.
 See `use_case_5.yaml` and `base_winner.txt` for sample files.

 ### Practical Tips
 - Use larger models like GPT-4 for brainstorming or enhancing your prompts, as they have a better grasp of nuanced instructions.